Predestined

 Gloria’s Life is 88.3% Predictable

-It’s a good score.
-Most parents would love it if their teenager was at 88.3%.
+88.3% is a good score.
 Gloria makes smart choices, avoids unnecessary risks, and reaps the rewards of the predictability system.
-But that system—the one her dad built—also has its flaws, the biggest being the inability to track people living off-grid, like the stranger who killed her mother.
+But that system—the one her dad built—has its flaws, namely the inability to track people living off-grid, like the stranger who killed her mom.

 Gloria simply wants to enjoy her last summer before college, to have a little fun for once, but a series of unpredictable events cause a steep and unacceptable drop in her percentage.
 If she wants to go to college, she’ll need to get her score back up, and fast.